crdant/replicated-salesforce-fulfillment/README.md

 1. **ReplicatedVendorPortalCredential__mdt**: Stores API credentials for
    authenticating with the Replicated Vendor Portal.

-2. **Product2**: Represents Replicated products and their configurations.
+2. **Product2**: Represents your products and their configurations.
+There are some custom fields that map to Replicated entitlements.

 3. **Opportunity**: Represents a sales opportunity that includes Replicated products.

 4. **Order**: Represents the final order that will trigger the fulfillment process.
 Includes `LicenseId__c` field to store the generated license ID.